Camp (style): Music

 Dancer, singer and actress Josephine Baker has been described as camp.
-Her famous banana dress has been noted as particularly camp for its flamboyant, humorous and ironic qualities, as well as the way it makes a political point using outdated but reclaimed imagery.
+Her banana dress has been noted as particularly camp for its flamboyant, humorous, and ironic qualities.
+It also makes a political point by using outdated but reclaimed imagery.

 Lady Gaga, a contemporary exemplar of camp, uses music and dance to make social commentary on pop culture, as in the "Judas" music video.
 Her clothes, makeup, and accessories, created by high-end fashion designers, are integral to the narrative structure of her performances.
 Katy Perry has also been described as camp, with outlets like Vogue describing her as another "Queen of Camp".

 The British tradition of the "Last Night of the Proms" has been said to glory in "nostalgia, camp, and pastiche".
 Camp still forms a strong element in UK culture, and many so-called gay icons and objects are chosen as such because they are camp, including musicians such as Elton John, Kylie Minogue, Lulu, and Mika.

 Musicologist Philip Brett has highlighted campness in the work of Benjamin Britten and has also argued for a camp reading of French composer Francis Poulenc's Concerto for Two Pianos in D minor, noting its combination of a Balinese gamelan with a sense of "musical resignation and longing".

 Musicologist Raymond Knapp has compared musical camp to jazz, especially in camp's playfulness and admiration for its subjects, which can seem mocking but often borders on veneration.
 He argues that musical camp draws attention to its performativity and inspirations, while engaging the audience interactively in the process of creating meaning.